isaacli13/isaacli13.github.io/_pages/about.md

   - /about.html
 ---

-I am a CS PhD student at the University of Southern California advised by [Evi Micha](https://evi-micha.github.io/).
+I am a CS PhD student at the University of Southern California, where I advised by [Evi Micha](https://evi-micha.github.io/).
 My research interests lie broadly in CS Theory and EconCS, including algorithmic game theory, fair allocation, and computational social choice.
-I am also a Fellow of the [ORAI](https://sites.google.com/usc.edu/usc-nrt-orai/) NSF Research Traineeship.
+I am also an [ORAI Fellow](https://sites.google.com/usc.edu/usc-nrt-orai/).

+During my undergrad at the University of Rochester I was lucky to be advised by [Alex Iosevich](https://alexiosevich.com/), with whom I did mathematics research in Fourier analysis.

 Education
 ---